igorlfs/nvim-dap-view/docs/src/routes/home/+page.md

 <img src="https://github.com/user-attachments/assets/b8c23809-2f23-4a39-8aef-b880f2b3eef9" alt="breakpoints view" />

-List all breakpoints with full syntax highlighting, including treesitter and semantic tokens
+List all breakpoints with full syntax highlighting, including treesitter and semantic tokens (from LSP)

 - Jump to the location of a brakpoint
 - Delete a breakpoint